igraph/python-igraph/doc/source/tutorials/cluster_graph/cluster_graph.rst

     g.vs["size"] = 1
     g.es["size"] = 1

-This is so we can define how each of these attributes get combined together when we call |cluster_graph|_.
+This is so we can define how each of these attributes get combined together when we call :meth:`igraph.VertexClustering.cluster_graph`.

 .. code-block:: python